-Schedule and Internship Hours
+Schedule and Field Placement Hours

-Student internship will be in the same agency for both semesters.
-Students are expected to complete 14 -15 hours per week (400 hours total) in their field placement during the time when there is the maximum opportunity to interact with clients and professional staff.
+The student will be placed in the same agency for both semesters.
+Students are expected to complete 14 -15 hours per week (406 hours total) in their field placement during the time when there is the maximum opportunity to interact with clients and professional staff, which will depend on the nature of the field placement.
 The student's schedule will be created in consultation with the field education department, the field instructor, and the student.
-If a student is in need of time off they must receive the field instructor's approval, consultation with the Faculty Field Advisor and BSW Program Director to make sure it is not disruptive to the agency and its clients.
+If a student is in need of time off they must receive the field instructor's approval.
+If the student is requesting significant time off (more than several days), this request should be made in consultation with the Faculty Advisor and BSW Program Director to make sure it is not disruptive to the agency and its clients.